What is our mission?

 Dr. Sogade is actively involved in advancing the diagnosis and management of cardiac arrhythmias through clinical practice, research, and professional collaboration.
 His leadership role within AFHRA reflects his commitment to strengthening heart rhythm care and supporting the development of electrophysiology services across Africa.

-Former President of AFHRA
+President Elect of AFHRA

 Hany Samir Assaad, MD PhD Alexandria University, Alexandria , EGYPT